 After praying, developing a long-range plan, defining the vision, securing a financial forecast and a master plan, and completing a feasibility study, your church is now ready for a capital campaign.
 You've looked at how much work it's going to take and agreed you need to bring in a professional for this one.
 Now the question is, "Who should we hire?"Read More

 Not all capital campaigns are created equal.
 When working in the church, it takes a different approach from the secular world and a spiritual understanding of the effort.
-Follow the steps below and you're on the track for success.Read More
+As you are getting started with a church capital campaign, follow the steps below and you're on the track for success.Read More

 While I’ve said before that facts are friendly, sometimes they aren’t pretty.
 When it comes to what percentage of churchgoers tithe (or give at least 10% of their income to charity), the latter definitely applies.Read More